G28Sw/scalable-logistic-regression-with-crossed-random-effects/README.md

 The cost of both generalized least squares (GLS) and Gibbs sampling in a crossed random effects model is superlinear in N, the number of observations.
 Ghosh et al. (2021) developed a backfitting algorithm that reduces the cost to O(N).
 Here we extend that method to a generalized linear mixed model for logistic regression.
 This is based on adaptation of penalized quasi-likelihood algorithm of Schall(1991) using clubbed backfitting.

 This repository contains codes for the article: "Scalable logistic regression with crossed random effects".
-The R script "accuracy_simulation_results_reproducing.R" reproduces the figures 2 and 3.
+The R script "accuracy_simulation_results_reproducing.R" reproduces the figures in page 21 and 22.

 The article link: https://arxiv.org/abs/2105.13747